-1.6 Design development to provide a greater proportion of planting areas and feature landscaping including trees within the below grade setback areas along Ontario and East 11th Avenue.
+1.6 Design development to provide a greater proportion of planting areas and feature landscaping including trees within the below grade setback area along West 10th Avenue.

-Note to Applicant: Provide further consideration of programming and a more refined landscape design in order to reduce the amount of hardscape paving, improve the public realm interface, and achieve the intent of the below grade setbacks.
-Refer to sections 11.4.8 and 19.3.1 of the Broadway Plan.
+Note to Applicant: Provide further consideration of programming and a more refined landscape design in order to improve the public realm interface, reduce hardscaping, and achieve the intent of the below grade setback.
+Refer to sections 11.4.8 and 19.3.1 of the Broadway Plan, and Urban Design Condition 1.2.

-1.7 Provision of a detailed Landscape Plan illustrating soft and hard landscaping for the complete site, including rooftops (where applicable).
+1.7 Provision of a detailed landscape plan illustrating soft and hard landscaping for the complete site, including rooftops (where applicable).

-Note to Applicant: The plans should be at 1/8 in.: 1 ft. scale minimum.
-The plant list should include the common and botanical name, size and quantity of all existing/proposed plant material.
+Note to Applicant: The plans should be at 1/8 inch:1 ft. scale minimum.
+The plant list should include the common and botanical name, size and quantity of all existing and proposed plant material.
 Plant material should be clearly illustrated on the plan and keyed to the plant list.
-The landscape plan should include the public realm treatment (to the curb) and all existing or proposed street trees, adjoining walkways, surface materials, PMT/Vista transformers and public utilities such as lamp posts, hydro poles, fire hydrants.
+The landscape plan should include the public realm treatment (to the curb) and all existing or proposed street trees, adjoining walkways, surface materials, pad-mounted transformer (PMT)/vista transformers and public utilities such as lamp posts, hydro poles, fire hydrants.

-1.8 Provision of detailed architectural and landscape cross sections (minimum 1/4 in. scale) through common open spaces, rooftop areas, semi-private patio areas and planters.
+1.8 Provision of detailed architectural and landscape cross sections (minimum 1/4" inch scale) through common open spaces, rooftop areas, semi-private patio areas and planters.